zhendrikse/science/optics/circular_aperture.md

 ### I. Introduction
 <div style="border-top: 1px solid #999999"><br/></div>

-This homework is to find the diffraction pattern of a circular aperture far from the screen.
+This homework is to find the diffraction pattern of a circular aperture far away from the screen.
 Assume there is a circular aperture of diameter $d=100 \mu m$ and there is a spherical screen at $R=1m$ away.
 The light source is of wavelength $\lambda=500nm$.
 To obtain the diffraction pattern, you can assume there are many point light sources at the lattice points, sitting at the cross points of the $N=100$ vertical lines and $N=100$ horizontal lines, each